Get Maintouch

 Should I care about Domain Rating when buying backlinks?

-Not really.
-DR is easy to game.
-Filter for real organic traffic instead.
+DR is easy to game, and it's not really the filter you want.
+Use real organic traffic instead.
 A site with DR 70 and zero visitors is a link farm.
-A site with DR 40 and 10,000 monthly visits is a real placement that'll move the needle.
+A site with DR 40 and 10,000 monthly visits is a real placement that'll actually move the needle. backlink quality metrics matter far more than vanity scores.

 How much do automated backlinks typically cost per link?